DivyanshuKaintura/Enlightener/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-## Installation of weights.keras
+## Installation of fetchers.keras
-You need to download the weights.keras file from this [link](https://drive.google.com/file/d/1yXIi2eEQTjYcqVxeCvMnKvRzJIhuruJN/view?usp=drive_link).
+You need to download the fetchers.keras file from this [link](https://drive.google.com/file/d/1yXIi2eEQTjYcqVxeCvMnKvRzJIhuruJN/view?usp=drive_link).
 Now paste the file in the directory:
 ### `backend/ensembler/weights/`